aikenwx/Golang-LMS-api/README.md

    ![img_2.png](img_2.png)

-5. Alternatively, the tests can be run on an IDE such as golang
+5. Alternatively, the tests can be run on an IDE such as Goland